WaylonWalker/waylonwalker.com/pages/til/how-to-kill-ollama-server.md

 ---

 I recently updated [ollama](https://ollama.com/), and it now installs a systemd service that I was not expecting.
-Seems like a great option, but it was using up gpu, and I do other things on my machine with a gpu.
+Seems like a great option, but I hadn't expeted this and I was able to kill it previously.
+It was using up gpu, and I do other things on my machine with a gpu.
 I tried pkill, kill, and everything, it was still coming back.

+> No matter what it comes back

 ``` bash
 # stop it